10up/convert-to-blocks/readme.txt

 * **Security:** Bump `dot-prop` from 4.2.0 to 4.2.1 (props [@dependabot](https://github.com/apps/dependabot)).

 = 1.0.0 =
-* Initial private release of Convert to Blocks.
+* Initial release of Convert to Blocks.